fabryandrea/sql-joins/tutorial-sql-joins.md

 These abbrevations denote so called fact and dimension tables.
 * **Fact tables** record certain facts about our business, such as order transactions - this table records when order transactions took place, what customers were involved, and what products they ordered.
 * **Dimension tables** add more information about one dimension of the fact table - they tell us more about the customers and the products involved.
-Customers here have
+Customers here have names and zipcodes; product have product names, families, and prices.

 The sheer genius of this design?
 If a customer moves and their zipcode changes, I only have to update one table, no matter how many products they purchased!